-In case the UE requests power saving features the AMF uses the procedures defined in other clauses to provide the UE with timers (e.g. Periodic Registration Update timer), extended DRX in CM-IDLE configuration (see clause 5.31.7.2), and MICO mode configuration (see clause 5.4.1.3), and to the NG-RAN Extended Connected Time (see clause 5.31.7.3) and may also consider the Unavailability Period Duration and Start of Unavailability Period (if available).
+In case the UE requests power saving features the AMF uses the procedures defined in other clauses to provide the UE with timers (e.g. Periodic Registration Update timer), extended DRX in CM-IDLE configuration (see clause 5.31.7.2), and MICO mode configuration (see clause 5.4.1.3), and to provide the NG-RAN with Extended Connected Time (see clause 5.31.7.3) and may also consider the Unavailability Period Duration and Start of Unavailability Period (if available).
 This is to keep UE in power saving mode and avoid the network attempting to page the UE if it is out of satellite network coverage.

 The AMF should adjust the mobile reachable timer or Implicit Deregistration timer or both such that the AMF does not implicitly deregister the UE while the UE is unavailable, see clause 5.4.1.
-Features described for High latency communication in clause 5.31.8 may be used to handle mobile terminated (MT) communication with UEs being unreachable due to discontinuous coverage and the Unavailability Period Duration and Start of Unavailability Period (if available) may be used to when determining Maximum Time Offset.
+Features described for High latency communication in clause 5.31.8 may be used to handle mobile terminated (MT) communication with UEs being unreachable due to NR satellite access discontinuous coverage and the Unavailability Period Duration (if available) and Start of Unavailability Period (if available) may be used when determining the Estimated Maximum Wait Time.

 Tracking Area or RAT specific configuration in the AMF may be used to set timer values based on typical coverage periods of a satellite system.